davewallace/davewallace.io/doc/README.md

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

+## Updating project dependencies
+Before picking up this project after some time, check node version is a latest version.
+This project was also originally created with `vue-cli`, the [repository for that scaffolding project is here](https://cli.vuejs.org/), so try to stay within that tool for version updates.

 ## Persona stories

 Ordered by desired relevance: